Safety switches & electrical equipment

 - Never do your own electrical work.

-An easy way to protect against electrical accidents is to make sure your home or business has a safety switch.
-This is a device that can shut off the power within milliseconds of detecting a fault, potentially preventing a life-threatening electric shock.
+An easy way to prevent electrical accidents is to make sure your home or business has a safety switch installed.
+This is a device that can shut off the power within milliseconds of detecting a fault, potentially preventing a life-threatening shock.

-A safety switch is not the same as a circuit breaker.
-While they are both found on your switchboard, fuses, and circuit breakers will protect your wiring and appliances.
-Only safety switches protect people.
+A safety switch is different to a circuit breaker.
+While they are both found on your switchboard, fuses and circuit breakers protect your wiring and appliances, while safety switches protect people.

 If your home or business doesn’t have a safety switch, arrange to have one installed by a licensed electrical contractor right away.